 Dr. Christiane Gerstetter

-Dr. Christiane Gerstetter works as a Senior Fellow in the Ecologic Institute's legal team and coordinates its activities.
+Christiane Gerstetter works as a Senior Fellow in the Ecologic Institute's legal team.
 Her main research interests are international trade policy, EU environmental law, and transformation processes.
 Her main regional interest is the Middle East.
-Dr. Christiane Gerstetter was admitted to the bar in Berlin (Germany) in 2009.
+Christiane Gerstetter was admitted to the bar in Berlin (Germany) in 2009.
 A native German speaker, she is also fluent in English and understands and/or speaks Arabic, French, Hebrew, Italian, Portuguese and Spanish to varying degrees.

 One of her main current projects is the Scientific Coordination of Research Projects on a Sustainable Economy (NaWiKo) where she focuses on dissemination as well as planning and moderating events.
 Moreover, she is involved in the EU-funded NATURVATION project which researches nature-based solutions in cities.

-Concerning EU law, Christiane Gerstetter was the coordinator of the EU-funded research project EU Action to Fight Environmental Crime (EFFACE) as well as one of the leading authors of a study on wildlife crime.
-Currently, she coordinates a project on environmental criminal law in Germany.
+On environmental crime and compliance assurance, Christiane Gerstetter was the coordinator of the EU-funded research project EU Action to Fight Environmental Crime (EFFACE) as well as one of the leading authors of a study on wildlife crime.
+She also coordinated a project on environmental criminal law in Germany and supported the EU Commission in implementing the Action on Environmental Compliance Assurance and Governance.

-In the trade area, she is involved in discussions about the impact of the international trade and investment regime on sustainable development.
-She has co-authored several studies on the Transatlantic Trade and Investment Partnership (TTIP), including studies for the European Parliament on the impact of TTIP on European Union environmental and food safety regulation and studies on investor-state dispute settlement and regulatory cooperation in TTIP respectively.
+On trade, she co-authored several studies on the Transatlantic Trade and Investment Partnership (TTIP), including studies for the European Parliament on the impact of TTIP on European Union environmental and food safety regulation and studies on investor-state dispute settlement and regulatory cooperation in TTIP respectively.
 Earlier trade-related projects include a legal study of the international legal framework relevant to support systems for renewable energy, policy briefs on trade and climate change, a study on the implementation of the Nagoya Protocol for the European Commission, and a project dealing with the WTO compatibility of environmental labels.

 Her development-related work includes studies for the European Parliament on development cooperation and research on climate change adaptation, water conflicts and human security in the Mediterranean area as part of the CLICO project.